 Step 6: Secure jamb and cut off shims

-Once you get the jamb on the door hinge side plumb, secure each of the shims to the jamb with a couple of nails from an angled finish nailer (also called a brad nailer).
-Then cut off the excess shims off the side of the jamb.
+Once you get the jamb on the door hinge side plumb, secure each shim to the jamb with a couple of nails from an angled finish nailer (also called a Brad nailer).
+Then, cut off the excess shims off the side of the jamb.

 Step 7: Start shimming the strike side of the door to make the reveal (the gap between the door and the frame) consistent

-Secure each of the shims with a brad nailer and got off the excess shims.
+Secure each of the shims with a brad nailer and get off the excess shims.

-If you want to make slight adjustments, you can use a wood block and a hammer to tap the jamb or the door stop in the direction you need.
+If you want to make slight adjustments, you can use a wood block and a hammer to tap the jamb or the door stop in the desired direction.

 Step 8: Shim the top of the door and make sure the reveal is consistent at the top

-Again, secure each of the shims with a brad nailer and got off the excess.
+Again, secure each of the shims with a brad nailer and get off the excess.

-If you want to make slight adjustments, you can use a wood block and a hammer to tap the jamb or the door stop in the direction you need.
+If you want to make slight adjustments, you can use a wood block and a hammer to tap the jamb or the door stop in the desired direction.

 Step 9: Test the door

 Swing the door to make sure that it swings freely without obstruction.
-In our case, it swings ¼ inch above the floor so that it prevents backdraft in the case of fire.
+In our case, it swings ¼ inch above the floor to prevent backdraft in the case of fire.

 Step 10: Install the door casing (door trim)

-Decide how far back you want the trim sets back from the jamb.
+Decide how far back you want the trim to set from the jamb.
 In our case, we are going with a 3/16” reveal.
 Mark that distance all the way around the jamb to show where the trim will sit.

 Measure the corners that you marked.
-This will be considered the shorter distance of the trim and you will need to make a mitered joint cut at a 45-degree angle of the trim to ensure that the angled cuts will line up at the corners of the door trim.
+This will be considered the shorter distance of the trim, and you will need to make a mitered joint cut at a 45-degree angle to ensure that the angled cuts will line up at the corners of the door trim.

-Install the header piece first and secure with a brad nailer.
-Once that is secured and in place, use the points at the section of the header trim as a place to determine the measurement of the trim at the sides of the door.
+Install the header piece first and secure it with a brad nailer.
+Once that is secured and in place, use the points at the section of the header trim to determine the measurement of the trim at the sides of the door.

 Cut the needed measured trim and install.
 If needed, do this for both sides (different rooms) of the door and make sure that the reveals between the door jamb and the trim are consistent